 * Click here for rating key

-Melvyn's Restaurant Restaurant Review: Tucked into the historic, intimate Ingleside Inn, Melvyn’s is a beloved restaurant with a menu that has hardly changed, except for the prices, since it opened in 1975 --- and it was old-fashioned then.
-But it’s the ambience, not the food, which keeps customers coming back.
+Melvyn's Restaurant Restaurant Review: Tucked into the historic, intimate Ingleside Inn, a 1920s hideaway, Melvyn’s is a beloved restaurant with a menu that has hardly changed, except for the prices, since it opened in 1975.
 The dining room is timelessly elegant, with crystal chandeliers, linen-clad candlelit tables and comfortable chairs.
-The garden room flows seamlessly from it and offers a less formal but equally attractive setting.
+The Garden Room flows seamlessly from it and offers a less formal, but equally attractive setting.
 The signature entrée is veal Ingleside, topped with avocado and a particularly creamy mousseline sauce, but the steaks figure prominently.
 Other dishes are as rich as the veal: chicken breast with prosciutto is accompanied by a béarnaise sauce; the flan is baked with Kahlúa for added sweetness.
 Just get in a retro mood and enjoy.
 Many dishes are prepared tableside by a tuxedoed waiter who has been flambéing here for many years.
 It’s a mixed crowd of old and young, perhaps because in spite of all the trappings of luxury, Melvyn’s also offers a low-priced, prix-fixe offering alongside the pricier à la carte menu.
-Happy non-foodies also fill the dance floor at the rear of the adjacent Casablanca Lounge (the bar serves topnotch martinis).
+Some say Melvyn's is past its prime, but the loyal guests still arrive in droves to nosh on solid food and sip double-olive martinis.